Robotics and Junior Engineers

 Robotics and Junior Engineers: Safety, Structures and Simple Machines

 Fun challenges throughout the week will allow students to explore the use of the light and touch sensors and put these robots to the test!
-Students will also have an opportunity to meet our NAO robots.
-These high-tech humanoid robots always create a stir!
+Students will also have an opportunity to meet some new robots in 2018!

 Throughout the week, our junior engineers will explore the exciting and innovative world of Engineering through fun, hands-on activities that focus on the themes of safety, structures and simple machines.
 Students will discover the answers to questions such as; what is engineering?
 What do engineers do?